-Treasured by the great kings of Egypt for its natural sweetness, rich flavor and soothing properties, Licorice Root has been used for centuries in many herbal traditions.
-Yogi Egyptian Licorice® Mint tea combines this royal herb with refreshing Peppermint and warming spices Cardamom, Cinnamon, Ginger and Clove for a unique and intriguing blend.
-Enjoy a delicious cup of Yogi Egyptian Licorice® Mint tea anytime, day or night.*
+Treasured by the great pharaohs of Egypt for its natural sweetness, rich flavor, and soothing properties; Licorice Root has long been used in many herbal traditions.
+Yogi Egyptian Licorice® Mint tea combines Licorice Root with refreshing Peppermint and warming spices Cardamom, Cinnamon, Ginger, and Clove for a unique and intriguing herbal tea blend.
+Enjoy a delicious cup of Yogi Egyptian Licorice® Mint tea any time of day.*

 Yogi Egyptian Licorice® Mint Tea Ingredients